 Host: And when you, when people come up with problems related to stress, what do you suggest to them?
 How do you solve that problem for them?

 Kristian: So, a lot of times the source of the stress is imagined.
 So stress, as we evolved, is important.
-So, if there’s a bear chasing us that type of stress turns the body to fight or flight mode and that’s good for us in a situation where there is a bear after us.
+So, if a bear is chasing us that type of stress turns the body to fight or flight mode and that’s good for us in a situation where there is a bear after us.

 Host: Well, there’s a fear involved, right?
 So, yes.